RagibShariar/RagibShariar/README.md

 - 🔭 I’m currently working on a MERN Project
 - 🌱 I’m currently learning NEXTJS
 - 📫 How to reach me: srragib@gmail.com
+- 🚩 Check out my [GitHub résumé](https://resume.github.io/?ragibshariar) to learn more about me and my projects.

 <picture>